 The men were told to take their $5 and head to Wal Mart.
 (We wanted a one-stop place with lots of variety & cheap prices.)
 They were told to buy the following 3 items:

-1- Something for them and their spouse to drink for dinner that night
+- Something for them and their spouse to drink for dinner that night.

-We did all the cooking at my house, then met the boys at a banquet room at a golf course (lucky for us, my husband gets it for free!)
+We did all the cooking at my house, then met the boys at a banquet room at a golf course (lucky for us, my husband’s company owns it, so we get to reserve it for free!)
 We just wanted everyone to have a place to sit, and my house was not big enough to accommodate everyone at a table.
 (We had about 25 couples).

 Party over, but certainly not forgotten!